 What is Trade Waste?

-Trade waste is defined under the Water (Safety & Reliability) Act 2008 as being water-borne waste from business, trade or manufacturing premises, other than-
+Trade waste is defined under the Water Supply (Safety and Reliability) Act 2008 as being water-borne waste from business, trade or manufacturing premises, other than-

 1)Waste that is a prohibited substance; or 2) Human waste; or 3)Stormwater